JinCodingKim/travelmate/README.md

 npm install
 ```

-to install the requirements to run the application.
+to install the dependencies required to run the application.

 Once that is completed, you will have to run: